Public Works Director: Ralph Soucier

 Hours of Operation are Monday – Friday 6:30 a.m.-3p.m.

-In addition to maintaining public roads and public infrastructure, public works has three additional areas of responsibility: Cemetery, Airport, & Transfer Station
+In addition to maintaining public roads and public infrastructure, public works has two additional areas of responsibility: The Millinocket Cemetery and The Millinocket Transfer Station.

 PLEASE NOTE THAT THE TOWN’S WASTEWATER ABATEMENT PROGRAM HAS BEEN ELIMINATED: Abatement Program Elimination.

 PERMITS AND DOCUMENTS

 Official Business Directional Sign Information on how to obtain a permit to install a MDOT Sign

 MDOT Map Viewer See current MDOT Projects-Great new tool.

 Maine Dept of Transportation MDOT Information Web Site

 Town of Millinocket Road Open Permit: Street_Opening_Permit(1) Must fill out permit before excavating any DIG.

 Please be aware of the Town’s Parking Ordinance Chapter §115-19 which starts certain months on November 1st through April 1st from 11pm-7am. any street both sides.
 Any vehicle left in the right-a-way may be towed at the owners expense.
 This ordinance keeps the public’s vehicles away from damages from snow removal, and also helps Public Works to keep the snow pushed back for safety and drainage reasons.